abousis/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/README.md

 I randomly cut 30 second chunks, downsample to 22.05kHz and apply Short Time Fourier Transform to time domain signals.
 Then I feed the model with 9 overlapping magnitude spectograms.
 Their overlap is 1 frame.

 ## Architecture
 2D Convolutional layers with (3x12) kernels are used for feature extraction.
-Max Pooling layers for downsampling the frequency dimensions(a process similar to MFCCs extraction).
+Max Pooling layers for downsampling the frequency dimension(a process similar to MFCCs extraction).
 Dropout layers and Early Stopping for regularization and Dense layers, which have been successfully used for music source separation.
 The output is a soft mask, thus the final layer is activated by a sigmoid function.

 ![Model's Architecture](https://github.com/gelobs/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/blob/main/img/architecture.png?raw=true)